ghga-de/ghga-metadata-schema/docs/schema_markdown/index.md

      * [Sample➞description](Sample_description.md) - Short textual description of the sample (How the sample was collected, sample source, Protocol followed for processing the sample etc).
      * [SequencingExperiment➞description](SequencingExperiment_description.md) - A detailed description of the Experiment.
      * [SequencingProcess➞description](SequencingProcess_description.md)
-     * [SequencingProtocol➞description](SequencingProtocol_description.md) - Description about the sequencing Protocol (eg: mRNA-seq,Whole exome long-read sequencing etc).
+     * [SequencingProtocol➞description](SequencingProtocol_description.md) - Description about the sequencing Protocol (eg: mRNA-seq, Whole exome long-read sequencing etc).
      * [Study➞description](Study_description.md) - A detailed description (abstract) that describes the goals of this Study.
  * [disease_or_healthy](disease_or_healthy.md) - Whether a condition corresponds to a disease or a healthy state.
      * [Condition➞disease_or_healthy](Condition_disease_or_healthy.md)